 Content ads to generate leads, or drive content download conversion rates.
 These ads are only available for accounts managed by a LinkedIn representation.

 Spotlight ad to showcase your product, service, content, or event.
 This is the best webinar ad format to use to drive webinar signups because when a member clicks on this ad, they will instantly go to your webinar registration page.

 What’s the difference between Dynamic Ads and the others listed above?

 Dynamic ads are personalized ads that are tailored to your target audience by displaying the individual member’s profile data in the ad creative.

-It’s important to note however, that though each member sees their personalized information in a Dynamic Ad, this member profile information isn’t displayed to other members.
-You should also know that LinkedIn members can opt out of allowing their profile information to be used to personalize ads, and if they have done that they might not see your ad at all.
+However, it’s important to note that though each member sees their personalized information in a Dynamic Ad, this member profile information isn’t displayed to other members.
+You should also know that LinkedIn members can opt out of allowing their profile information to be used to personalize ads, and if they have done that, they might not see your ad at all.

 Best Practices for Ads to Drive Webinar Signups

 Regardless of the type of advertising campaign you choose to run, you’ll want to consider these tips and ideas to have the best chance of success with your ads:

 - Read all the specifications and advertising guidelines for the ad campaign you are choosing before creating one.

 - It’s best to have all your image files and copy ready before creating a campaign to ensure it is displayed properly.
 Note the size and character limits for images and verbiage respectively.